How to Get a Construction Equipment & Machinery Trading License in Dubai

 From a regulatory standpoint, Dubai South offers 100% foreign ownership with no requirement for a local sponsor or partner.
 Qualifying free zone income is subject to zero corporate tax, making the jurisdiction highly attractive for international traders looking to establish a cost-efficient, compliant base in the Middle East.

 Activity Code 4773.63 authorises the trading of construction equipment, heavy machinery, and related tools.
-It falls under the Trading Licence category and is issued directly by the Dubai South Business Hub Free Zone authority.
+It falls under the Trading License category and is issued directly by the Dubai South Business Hub Free Zone authority.

-Under this licence, holders are permitted to import, export, re-export, store, and wholesale distribute a broad range of construction machinery.
+Under this license, holders are permitted to import, export, re-export, store, and wholesale distribute a broad range of construction machinery.
 The scope of goods typically covered includes excavators, cranes, concrete mixers, compactors, scaffolding systems, lifting equipment, and ancillary tools used across construction and civil engineering projects.

-The licence is structured to support both new and used equipment trading, giving entrepreneurs flexibility to operate across different market segments.
+The license is structured to support both new and used equipment trading, giving entrepreneurs flexibility to operate across different market segments.
 It does not cover the retail sale of equipment to end consumers in the UAE mainland without additional approvals, but it fully supports B2B wholesale and cross-border trade operations from within the free zone.

 Traders benefit from the free zone's customs bonded status, which means goods can be held in storage and re-exported without incurring UAE import duties, provided they do not enter the UAE mainland market.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 International machinery manufacturers seeking a regional distribution base to serve Middle Eastern and African buyers from a single, tax-efficient entity.